Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Attack:** None

 **Duration:** Concentration, Persisting

 </div>

-The fabric of society begins to come unwoven as allies turn upon each other in a terrible cascade as they listen to forbidden whispers.
-Choose a tile within range and create the _eldritch riot_ tile effect in a 6 tile radius around it.
-While a creature is in the _eldritch riot_ tile effect:
+The void consumes all.
+Select a tile within range and create the _consuming void_ tile effect in a 6 tile radius around it.
+When this tile effect is triggered, the triggering creature immediately spends essence given by the following formula:

-- the crazed ailment cannot be removed or ignored by any means
-- whenever a creature is hit by an attack, they gain one stack of crazed
-- when this tile effect is triggered, make a Focus attack against the triggering creature.
-If you hit, apply one stack of crazed.
+**Proficiency Bonus \* (6 - their distance to the center)**

+Spending essence in this way still triggers unstable and similar effects, but has no other effect.
+If they do not have enough essence, they must automatically [Essence Tap](rules/combat/acting-in-combat/minor-actions.md?id=essence-tap) to pay this cost, tapping multiple times if necessary.

 ## Radiant